inozo22/minishell/nimishell/log.md

 TODO: With builtins, execute in father when there is just a single command and in child with many commands
 TODO: empty _ env variable whe there are pipes
 TODO: Return value if error with input redirection
-TODO: Fix ctrl + C, which exit if you send when you are in the prompt

 ---------------------------------

+DONE: Fix ctrl + C, which exit if you send when you are in the prompt
 DONE: implement dquotes when input ends in pipe
 DONE: error in lexer when redir is placed right after a pipe
 DONE: Include cmd_list in executer to get all the arguments of the command